 Basal cell carcinoma is the most common type of skin cancer and develops in response to prolonged sun exposure on areas such as the head, neck, and face.
-Treatment for basal cell carcinoma is critical to prevent complications and is available by the expert team of dermatologists at Seacoast Dermatology, PLLC, with locations in Exeter, Portsmouth, Dover, and Newmarket, New Hampshire.
+Treatment for basal cell carcinoma is critical to prevent complications and is available by the expert team of dermatologists at Seacoast Dermatology, PLLC, with locations in Exeter, Portsmouth, and Dover, New Hampshire.
 Call one of the offices, or schedule an appointment online if you have symptoms of basal cell carcinoma.

 Basal cell carcinomas are uncontrolled, abnormal cells that develop in the deepest layers of your skin.
 The cancer looks like sores, or red or pink growths, and are typically due to sun exposure.

 Basal cell carcinomas are the most common type of skin cancer, but they rarely spread to other cells or organs.
 Don’t ignore basal cell carcinoma, however.
 It can lead to permanent disfigurement, if not treated.